Marketing and Technology

 After several rounds of talk, I came up with a feeling of being used and disillusioned.
 I felt like not taking a shit is a sign of immaturity.

 This is a big deal for me because I have been constantly abused for ‘being immature’ and ‘childish’ before, and now I consider myself to be a grown-up after all these years.
 To have that self-image shattered and belittled by people appearing to be helpful to you is very confusing.

-So lets get back to the topic in hand.
+So let’s get back to the topic at hand.

 PayPal is trying to reinvent itself as a brand of high technologists.
 Kind of like Google.
 The only problem is that it is not really a technology dependent company.
 PayPal website is historically known to be bad and slow.
 PayPal as a company has inspired countless incidents of bad publicity.
 PayPal is a business leader because it had a first mover’s advantage and it has maintained this lead due to network effect.
 Only now it is getting to see some competition.